JuliaInterop/MATLAB.jl/README.md

 elsize(x)   # return number of bytes per element

 data_ptr(x)   # returns pointer to data (in Ptr{T}), where T is eltype(x)

+# suppose s is a MATLAB struct
+mxnfields(s)	# returns the number of fields in struct s

 ```

 You may also make tests on a MATLAB variable.